 General aspects

 The requirements listed fall within the scope of metadata embedding and referencing for verifying the media authenticity.
+Verficiation in this content mean verifying the content is generated by a trusted producer.

 Solutions need to fulfill generic requirements for media streaming, such as dealing with random access into the streams, dynamic adaptive switching and content splicing.